 The treatment strategies and coping mechanisms that you’ll come across are always straightforward and can be used at home after visiting a mental health facility.
 Moreover, HFD treatment comes with the option of getting treated alone or undergoing group therapy sessions.

-Although medication plays a significant role in treating the high-functioning disorder, therapy is the number one intervention.
+Although medication plays a significant role in treating high-functioning disorder, therapy is the number one intervention.
 Typically, medications come after therapy.

 As indicated above, HFD patients can either undergo individual or group therapy.
 Individual therapy is whereby patients are treated alone in one-on-one sessions.
 This helps to uncover their underlying emotions and feelings.
 Different negative stressors can also be determined during individual psychotherapy sessions.
 This treatment method is highly recommended for HFD patients.